alphaville/optimization-engine/README.md

 You can use the [MATLAB](https://alphaville.github.io/optimization-engine/docs/matlab-interface) or [Python interface](https://alphaville.github.io/optimization-engine/docs/python-interface) of OpEn to generate Rust code for your parametric optimizer.

-This can then be called directly, using Rust, or, it can be consumed as a service over a [UDP socket](https://alphaville.github.io/optimization-engine/docs/udp-sockets).
+This can then be called directly, using Rust, or, it can be consumed as a service over a socket.

 ![Code generation](https://raw.githubusercontent.com/alphaville/optimization-engine/master/website/static/img/115ba54c2ad0.gif "Easy Code Generation")